-- 1. Permission will be granted for residential development on the site shown on Map 14 where the applicant can demonstrate that; - a) the buildings have active frontages that look onto Ranskill Road; and - b) boundary treatment creates private space at the front to allow for the planting of native trees and shrubs with low walls or hedges; and - c) boundary treatment in the form of hedges or low walls/fences in the rear gardens allows for a soft transition to the open countryside, and - d) the means by which a pedestrian footpath will be provided along the length of the site frontage connecting to the existing footpath north of the site.
+- 1. Land is allocated for residential development on the site shown on the Proposal Maps (replicated in Map 7).
+Development proposals should demonstrate that: - a) the buildings have active frontages that look onto Ranskill Road; and - b) boundary treatment creates private space at the front to allow for the planting of native trees and shrubs with low walls or hedges; and - c) boundary treatment in the form of hedges or low walls/fences in the rear gardens allows for a soft transition to the open countryside, and - d) the means by which a pedestrian footpath will be provided along the length of the site frontage connecting to the existing footpath north of the site.